-Manners in Islam
+Manners in Islam is absolutely essential

 As Muslims, we strive to follow the example of our beloved Prophet Muhammad (SAW).
 Allah says in the Holy Qur’an: